LordMoMA/Hexagonal-Architecture/README.md

 - ✅ postgreSQL as database
 - ✅ Redis as cache on users to improve performance
 - ✅ Add a new server for v2/payments endpoint
-- ⌛️ Add load balancer for server cluster
+- ✅ Add load balancer for server cluster
+- ✅ Add observability and monitoring to the /users/:id endpoint
 - ⌛️ Design wallet service
 - ⌛️ Design payment event service
 - ⌛️ Design a double-entry ledger system